jspm/jspm.org/docs/cdn.md

 As a result packges like React or Lit will run in their development modes, which may include a console message about this.

-If needing to customize the environment, use `jspm.io` instead which allows setting the conditional environment via the import map.
+If needing to customize the environment, use `jspm.io` instead, which allows setting the conditional environment via the import map.

 ## Module CDN Semantics